 Blogging is not different from other forms of creative work such as art and music.
-If you want to become a full-time professional blogger, understanding the creative process is very important.
-The ability to do creative work is the foundation on which your blogging career will be built.
+If you want to become a well-known blogger, understanding the creative process is very important.
+The ability to do creative work is the foundation on which your career will be built.

-When a creative artist achieves the level of mastery, fame and wealth would come back in such abundance that it would make him wonder where it was hiding all this time.
+When a creative artist (say, a blogger) achieves the level of mastery, fame and wealth would come back in such abundance that it would make him wonder where it was hiding all this time.
+This is what I have experienced in my blogging career, and I want you to achieve the same.

 When common people set out to do creative work, the originality in their work is very little.
 They are not artists yet.
 Creativity is a muscle that has to be trained over time.
 With time, creativity will flow with ease.

-Creative work can be highly original or less original.
-Let’s say this scale is from 0 to 10.
+There is a scale to creativity and you should be comfortable moving from the lower end of the scale to the higher end of the scale.
+There is no way to jump to the highly creative end right away.
+Let’s say the creativity scale is from 0 to 10.
 0 being a replica of something and 10 being 100% original.
 The painting of Mona Lisa would score something like 9/10.

 You have to understand that no musician starts by making original music.
 He first starts learning the instruments and then he replicates other’s work.